 Let me keep a few historical factors in perspective when you're looking at these returns.
 There was much higher representation of fallen angles in the early days of the high-yield investment grade market, then there is that day.
 By fallen angles, we mean that the bonds that fell from investment grade to non-investment grades through downgrading by the rating agencies.
 For example, a bond may initially be graded as AA, but for some reasons, the company didn't do well.
 And later it was downgraded below investment grade.
 This is the kind of company we call it fallen angels to earlier days, and there were more fallen angles than there are today, because being rated as a junk bond wasn't quite popular at that time.

-Second, all the down years for high-yield bonds caused by economics slowdowns in 1989, 1990, 1994 and 2000, or by financial crisis in 2002 and 2008, everybody knows in the credit market in the United States, there were what we called a Tri-Peak time for corporate default in the past few decades.
+Second, all the down years for high-yield bonds caused by economic slowdowns in 1989, 1990, 1994 and 2000, or by financial crisis in 2002 and 2008, everybody knows in the credit market in the United States, there were what we called a Tri-Peak time for corporate default in the past few decades.
 The first one occurred in the late 1980s or early 1990s, from 1989 to 1991.
 Market saw the huge job and the default rate for the corporate bonds during that time, the default rate at that time reached like double digits, around 11% for two years in a roll.
 The second peak incurred at the beginning of the century, the early 2000, the American economy suffered a moderate recession.
 At that time, corporate defaults, once again, went up quite high in 8% to 9% two years in a roll.
 And the third peak, as you can imagine, happened during 2008 and 2009 of the financial crisis throughout the globe.
 At that time, corporate default picked up significantly one more time, reaching a double digit.
 So, that's what we called Tri-Peak time of massive corporate default.

 Third, the yields were much higher in the past than they are today.
-While the absolute yields from 2012 to 2019 were at 5.1%, this level could have been unheard of in previous years, not because it is so high or it is way too low.
+While the absolute yields from 2012 to 2019 were at 5.1%, this level could have been unheard of in previous years, not because it is so high, it is way too low.
 The period of 1980 to 2011 generally saw yields in the mid-teens, and the average annual rate return during this period was 15.9%, even during the lowest period of the late 1990s, the high-yield bond still yielded 8% to 9%.
-In the last 40 years of bull market for the bonds, the high yield returns have gradually slowly calm down for the mid-teens to now as low as 5%.
+In the last 40 years of bull market for the bonds, the high yield returns have gradually slowly calmed down for the mid-teens to now as low as 5%.
 We mentioned earlier about the bond bull market that began at 1982, as a result of a falling interest rate.
 But it never said continued up to today.
 To understand this, we calculated annual compound rate of return from 1982 to 2019 to yield 6.15%.
 This outperformed the previous period from 1928 to 1981, which produced only 2.97%.